fermyon/nomad-local-demo/README.md

 ## Install prerequisites

-Download nomad, consul, vault, traefik, bindle, and the hippo CLI and make these binaries available in your $PATH.
+Download nomad, consul, traefik, bindle, and the hippo CLI and make these binaries available in your $PATH.

 ## Start necessary services

-Start consul, nomad, vault, traefik, and bindle
+Start consul, nomad, traefik, and bindle

 ```
 $ ./run_servers.sh